kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/ordered_upgrade.md

 2. ModuleLoader and DevicePlugin daemonsets now have additional node selector value - `beta.kmm.node.kubernetes.io/version-module-loader--<module-namespace>-<module-name>` and `kmm.node.kubernetes.io/version-device-plugin-<module-namespace>-<module-name>` accordingly.
 Manipulation of those labels in the nodes will allow the above mentioned controller to remove/add pods on the node
-3. upon change of the Version field in the Module CR, a new ModuleLoader and DevicePlugin daemonsets will be created with appropriate labels in the `nodeSelector` field
+3. upon change of the `version` field in the Module CR, a new ModuleLoader and DevicePlugin daemonsets will be created with appropriate labels in the `nodeSelector` field

 ### Flow